-You pay a maximum of $50 if you notify the bank within two days of learning the card is missing.
+Some debit cards offer $0 liability protection.
+Otherwise, you may pay a maximum of $50 if you notify the bank within two days of learning the card is missing.
 After that the liability may increase to $500.
 Notice must be given within 60 days of your statement being sent to you.
 After 60 days, the liability is unlimited.1

 - Federal Trade Commission.